HishamKader/dailyplanner/README.md

-#Daily planner
+#Daily Planner
-dayPlanner is a simple daily schedule application built around the workday hours of 9AM - 5PM.
+Daily Planner is a simple daily schedule application built around the workday hours of 9AM - 5PM.
 Keep track of important todos, or manage your own meeting schedules.

 #How to use this application